 If there’s one thing everyone knows, it’s that it rains constantly in Seattle.
 That and the fact that Seattle-ites love their coffee.

-It does not rain a lot in Seattle if we’re comparing it to the rainiest cities in the United States.
+The truth is, it does not rain a lot in Seattle if we’re comparing it to the rainiest cities in the United States.
 Despite its reputation as a “rainy” city, Seattle doesn’t even rank in the top 10 cities for inches of rain received.
-However, Seattle is #6 when it comes to days with measurable rainfall with more than 150 days per year having some level of misty rain.

 On an average year, Seattle has 822 hours during which there is measurable rain.
 So it rains in Seattle roughly 9.4% of the time.